mconbere/mconbere.github.com/vittles/unsavory-tech-recruiters.markdown

 Nate

-Morgan Conbere <mconbere@gmail.com>
+_Subject:_ re: Morgan, Sumo Logic would like to speak with you!
-Apr 14
+_From:_ Morgan Conbere <mconbere@gmail.com>

-to Nate
+_Date:_ Apr 14

 Hi Nate,

 I get a lot of emails like these from a lot of different recruiters.
 If I replied to all of them, I wouldn't have time to do anything else.
 But today, your fourth email has inspired me to write back.

-"Your work at Google impressed my team."
+> Your work at Google impressed my team.

 Google employs on the order of 30,000 engineers.
 Being impressed that I'm part of Google devalues my individuality and indicates that your company is looking for cogs rather than free thinking people.
 It would have been much better to find out something about my actual work and start with that.

-"We have processed over 5 quadrillion logs"
+> We have processed over 5 quadrillion logs

 I work at Google.
 Trying to impress me with numbers is going to be a losing game.
 If you're trying to entice an engineer at a company like Google, it'd be much better to talk about how your data is interesting rather than how much of it you have.

-"Our technology is our true differentiator"
+> Our technology is our true differentiator

 At this point in reading your recruiting message, I have no idea what you do.
 Saying that the technology, rather than the product itself, is a differentiator doesn't give me confidence that there's anything interesting to work on.
 Talking about the ways that you're harnessing interesting technology to make a compelling product, and briefly explaining that problem, would help interest me.

 Morgan

-Nate Morse
+_Subject:_ re: Morgan, Sumo Logic would like to speak with you!
-Apr 14
+_From:_ Nate Morse <nate@sumologic.com>

-to me
+_Date:_ Apr 14

 Hey Morgan, I very much appreciate the feedback.
 It is usually hard to paint a descriptive message over email.

 I tried to give a brief introduction of the company to spark some sort of interest in learning more, in which case I could better describe how you could be a fit and why you should consider working here over the phone.